-Note 1: N/A = Not Applicable due to non-compliant weather conditions and/or SMC being inaudible or significantly below the noise criteria.
+Note 1: N/A = Not Applicable due to non-compliant weather conditions and/or SMC being inaudible or 5 dB or more below the noise criteria.

-SMC operations were inaudible during the day and evening and not measurable during the night-time operator-attended noise surveys at this location.
+SMC operations were inaudible during all operator attended noise surveys at this location.

-Meteorological data from the onsite SMC automatic weather stations showed a temperature inversion in excess of 3°C/100 m during the evening period of the operator attended measurements.
-As such, the evening criteria are not applicable during the attended noise surveys.
+Meteorological data from the onsite SMC automatic weather stations showed wind speeds in excess of 3 m/s during the daytime and a temperature inversion in excess of 3°C/100 m during the night-time period of the operator attended measurements.
+As such, the daytime and night-time criteria are not applicable during the attended noise surveys.